abcincs/AppLock/README.md

 Your completion closure is probably where you want to dismiss the `AppLockView`.

-Here's an example on how to present the AppLockview as a sheet and how we can pass to the next view in a NavigationView when code matches:
+Here's an example on how to present the AppLockview as a sheet and how we can pass to the next view in a NavigationView when pin code has matched:

 ```swift
 struct AppLockExampleView: View {